shakacode/cypress-on-rails/README.md

 # if you want to install cypress with npm
 bin/rails g cypress_on_rails:install --install_cypress_with=npm

+# to update the generated files run
+bin/rails g cypress_on_rails:update
 ```

 The generator adds the following files/directory to your application: